 To Elder’s supporters, however, his comments about women do not derail their support.
-They say many politicians have said or done something that comes to light.
-What’s important, his supporters said, are the policies Elder intends to enact if he becomes governor.
+What’s important, they say, are the policies Elder intends to enact if he becomes governor.

 “When you tally everything, I mean, not every candidate is going to be perfect 100% the way we want it to be,” said Arlene Cordova.
 “But you got to weigh out your options and Elder’s above Newsom any day.”

 Cary Weigant, who attended the rally, considers himself a proud Republican and says that what drew him to Elder was the candidate’s strong sense of family values.

 Weigant said he hopes that the comments made by Elder many years ago are something he reflected on and has reconsidered now.